MicrosoftDocs/iis-docs/iis/application-frameworks/building-and-running-aspnet-applications/wildcard-script-mapping-and-iis-integrated-pipeline.md

 [!code-xml[Main](wildcard-script-mapping-and-iis-integrated-pipeline/samples/sample3.xml)]

-Since on IIS 6 this module was only executed for requests to managed content, it only worked for URLs that had .aspx extension, such *as http://example.com/archive/2008/08/26/post-title.**aspx***.
+Since on IIS 6 this module was only executed for requests to managed content, it only worked for URLs that had .aspx extension, such <em>as http://example.com/archive/2008/08/26/post-title.</em>*aspx***.
 If you wanted it to handle extension-less URLs you had to configure wildcard script mapping for ASP.NET.
 With IIS 7 and above integrated pipeline you do not have to do that anymore.
 In order to make this module apply to extension-less URLs you need to register it within the `<system.webServer>` section inside of web.config file as below:

 [!code-xml[Main](wildcard-script-mapping-and-iis-integrated-pipeline/samples/sample4.xml)]